mattjh1/mattjh-blog/content/post/kcna-part2.md

 <!--more-->

 {{< card type="disclaimer" >}}
-These notes are a polished version of my personal reflections taken while following along with [this Udemy course](https://www.udemy.com/course/dive-into-cloud-native-containers-kubernetes-and-the-kcna/?couponCode=LETSLEARNNOW).
+These notes are a polished version of my personal reflections taken while following along with [this Udemy course](https://www.udemy.com/course/dive-into-cloud-native-containers-kubernetes-and-the-kcna/?couponCode=LETSLEARNNOW) with the great instructor James Spurin.
 I found that taking meticulous notes while watching the content, combined with discussions with GPT about the topics, greatly enhances my understanding.
 Thus, some of this content is AI-generated.
 {{< /card >}}

 ---